maxisoft/binance-dumper/README.md

 Such csv may allow one to develop investment strategies, charts, analysis, ... without relying on external services (ie just from your own and raw data from the cex).

 ## Data sources
-Currently all those data from the usdt pairs are collected from the api:
+Currently all those data are collected from the api:

 - [topLongShortAccountRatio](https://binance-docs.github.io/apidocs/futures/en/#top-trader-long-short-ratio-accounts=)
 - [topLongShortPositionRatio](https://binance-docs.github.io/apidocs/futures/en/#top-trader-long-short-ratio-positions=)